kaixindelele/RHER/README.md

 # RHER: (Ralay-HER)
 The official code for paper “[Relay Hindsight Experience Replay: Continual Reinforcement Learning for Robot Manipulation Tasks with Sparse Rewards](https://arxiv.org/abs/2208.00843)”

-If this paper is accepted, I will release the code for the pytorch version immediately~
+If this paper is accepted, I will release the code for the pytorch version immediately, which can be easier applied for other manipulation tasks~

+Although the mainstream tasks are soft robot and deformable object, my work provides an more effecient RL scheme for our community.

+RHER is efficient and concise enough to be a new benchmark for the manipulation tasks with sparse rewards.

 ## Update!!!
 The multi-objects manipulation has been solved!